Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Kaleen has an income above the national average.
-The median income is $58,726 while the average income stands at $70,920.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Kaleen SA2 has an income above the national average.
+The median income is $58,726 and the average income stands at $70,920.
 This contrasts with Australian Capital Territory's figures of a median income of $68,678 and an average income of $83,634.
 Based on Wage Price Index growth of 13.6% since financial year 2022, current estimates for Kaleen would be approximately $66,713 (median) and $80,565 (average) as of September 2025.
-Census 2021 income data shows that Kaleen ranks highly nationally in household, family and personal incomes, between the 83rd and 85th percentiles.
-The earnings profile indicates that 32.4% of locals (2,489 people) fall into the $1,500 - 2,999 weekly income category, reflecting a pattern seen in the broader area where 34.3% occupy this range.
-Notably, 37.8% earn above $3,000 weekly, suggesting prosperity that drives local economic activity.
-After housing costs, residents retain 87.6% of their income, indicating strong purchasing power and the area's SEIFA income ranking places it in the 8th decile.
+Census 2021 income data shows that Kaleen's household, family, and personal incomes rank highly nationally, between the 82nd and 85th percentiles.
+The earnings profile indicates that 32.4% of locals (2,489 people) fall into the $1,500 - 2,999 weekly income category, reflecting broader area patterns where 34.3% occupy this range.
+Notably, 37.8% earn above $3,000 weekly.
+After housing costs, residents retain 87.6% of their income, indicating strong purchasing power.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income